-Pentagon: July 4th Flyovers, Tank Displays And Performances Cost $1.2 Million
+Pentagon: July 4 Flyovers, Tank Displays And Performances Cost $1.2 Million

-The Pentagon's comptroller said it cost an extra $1.2 million to put on its portion of President Donald Trump's "Salute to America" program for an expanded Fourth of July celebration in Washington, D.C., last week.
+The Pentagon's comptroller said it cost an extra $1.2 million to put on its portion of President Trump's "Salute to America" program for an expanded Fourth of July celebration in Washington, D.C., last week.

 Defense Department officials said on Tuesday spending for personnel involvement and demonstrations largely came from their training budgets.